atreloar2025/lospolloshermanos-businesstech/README.md

 ### Eli Severns — Reviewer and Consistency Editor

-For this project, he reviewed all files for clear formatting, structure, and internal consistency.
+Reviewed and edited all files for clear formatting, structure, and internal consistency.

 ---